Admissions, Fees and FundingApplications are accepted year round with no application fee charged

 |Year 1||A||£ 3,570|

 In addition there is an annual university affiliation fee payable by each student.
 This is currently £800*.

 Fee Payment Options

 This is required in advance to secure your place on the course.
-Although this Registration Fee is non-refundable, this amount will be deducted from your Year 1 fees on enrollment.
+Although this Registration Fee is non-refundable, this amount will be deducted from your Year 1 fees on enrolment.
 The Registration Fee is currently £400.00

 University Affiliation Fee

-This is currently £800 which is paid to Greenwich University when you enroll.
+This is currently £800 which is paid to Greenwich University when you enrol.
 It is an annual fee that enables you to register as a student of Greenwich University, giving you the right of appeal to the University and access to the student portal and on line facilities, such as e-journals/publications held by Greenwich library.
 You are also given access to the library at Greenwich.
 The University oversee the assessment process ensuring University standards are met at ICOM.